 Bavaria’s Munich is the third largest city in Germany and is situated in the south near the German Alps.

-I found there was more than enough to see and do to make me want to return (click here for guide books that cover all the sights in the city).
+I found there was more than enough to see and do to make me want to return.

 The city centre is where the main action is if you only have a short time.
 Here you’ll find Marienplatz square, with its neo-gothic Neue Rathaus (new town hall).

 There’s also St. Peter’s Church, a Roman Catholic church with a tower looming almost 300 feet over the city.

 Not far from Marienplatz square is the Residenz.
 Once a royal palace, it suffered heavy bombing during World War II and much of the building is now a reconstruction.
 You can visit the extensive art collection that is housed here.